varnishcache/varnish-cache/doc/sphinx/reference/varnishadm.rst

 -T address:port
         Connect to the management interface at the specified address and port.

+-n name
+	Connect to the instance of varnishd with this name.

 Available commands and parameters are documented in the varnishd(1) manual page.
 Additionally, a summary of commands can be obtained by